Red Lodge High School

 AP Calculus (Year-Long)

 This is the most advanced Calculus course that is offered at Red Lodge High School and is recommended for all students who plan to take Calculus in college.
 The course places a strong emphasis on preparing to pass the AP test.
-Throughout the year we will cover three general area: 1) Functions, Graphs, and Limits 2) Derivatives and 3) Integrals.
+Throughout the year we will cover three general areas: 1) Functions, Graphs, and Limits 2) Derivatives and 3) Integrals.
 We will focus on analysis of a graph, limits of functions, asymptotic and unbounded behavior, continuity, derivatives at a point, concepts of differentiation, derivatives as functions, second derivatives, applications of derivatives and integrals, properties of definite integrals, the Fundamental Theorem of Calculus, applications of anti-differentiation, and numerical approximations to definite integrals.
 Upon completion of Advanced Calculus, students will be prepared to take the AP test and if they pass, enter directly into Calculus II in college.
 For additional information on AP courses go to https://apstudent.collegeboard.org/home